Gara2025/jubilant-tribble/Hero+TOC+FAQ/README.md

 This repository includes the template itself and a folder with reusable content ideas.

-- `template.html` - The main file you will edit.
+- `011-Hero+stickyTOC+FAQ+other-bottom-content.html` - The main HTML file to use.
-- `template-preview.png` - A screenshot showing what the template looks like.
+- `011-Hero+stickyTOC+FAQ+other-bottom-content.jpg` - A screenshot showing what the template looks like.
 - `README.md` - This instruction file.
 - `/_snippets/` - A folder containing different content blocks you can copy and paste into your page.